Your shopping cart is empty.

 Q: WHAT MATERIALS DO YOU USE TO MAKE YOUR DOT PAINTINGS?

 A: I use small paint brushes, size 00-3, depending on the size of the dot.
-I use acrylic paints, usually Winsor and Newton or Amsterdam brand.
+I use acrylic paints, usually Winsor & Newton or Amsterdam brand.
 If the paint comes out of the tube too thick, I add a flow improver which thins out the paint.
 Sometimes, little bubbles are created within the dots, but I love the tactile quality of it!
 For certain paintings, I build upon the dots through layering to create three dimensionality!

 Q: HOW DO YOU MAKE YOUR DOTS SO CIRCULAR?